 Tesla’s Powerwall can be installed as a ground-mount installation or mounted to a wall, depending on what’s best for your location.
 It is touch-safe, meaning it doesn’t need any special clearances nor does it come with any specific safety setbacks.
 The Powerwall is also water-resistant and dustproof, making outdoor installations an option in most locations.

 Batteries are heavy and so is the Powerwall 2, tipping the scales at 269 pounds.
-At just 6.1 inches thick, the Powerwall 2 is much heavier than it looks like it would be, thanks to the bulk of the volume being filled with batteries.
-Overall, the Powerwall 2 has a footprint of 45.3 in x 29.7 in x 6.1 in, making it slender enough to mount to a wall without being obtrusive, but large enough to pack in some serious storage capacity.
+At just 6.1 inches thick, the Powerwall 2 is much heavier than it looks, with the bulk of the volume filled with batteries.
+Overall, the Powerwall 2 has a footprint of 45.3 in x 29.7 in x 6.1 in, making it slender enough to mount to a wall without being obtrusive, while packing serious storage capacity.

 On the other hand, when the Powerwall 2 is wired into the entire home to be used as a whole home backup solution, it is wired directly into the main electrical panel of the home.
 In this configuration, only the Powerwall(s) and the Backup Gateway are added — a new sub-panel is not required.